 The sources of drinking water include rivers, lakes, ponds, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and radioactive material and can pick up substances resulting from human or animal activity.
 The Maine Drinking Water Program (DWP) has evaluated all public water supplies as part of the Source Water Assessment Program (SWAP).
 The assessments included geology, hydrology, land uses, water testing information, and the extent of land ownership or protection by local ordinance to see how likely our drinking water source is to being contaminated by human activities in the future.
-Assessment results are available at public water systems, town offices and the DWP.
-For more information about SWAP please contact the DWP at telephone number 207-287-2070.
+Assessment results are available at town offices and public water systems.

-If you have any questions about this report or concerning your water system, please contact Bill Alexander Jr. at telephone number 207-353-3020, fax number 207-353-3004, mailing address 639 Lisbon Street, Lisbon Falls, ME 04252 or balexander@lisbonme.org.
+If you have any questions about this report or concerning your water system, please contact Bill Alexander Jr. at telephone number 207-353-3020, fax number 207-353-3004, or mailing address 639 Lisbon Street, Lisbon Falls, ME 04252.
 We want our valued customers to be informed about their water system.
-If you want to learn more, please attend any of our regularly scheduled Board of Water Commissioners' meetings.
+If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the second Tuesday of every month at 5:30pm, at the Water Department office located at 639 Lisbon Street, Lisbon Falls.
+Waiver Information (to be included in the CCR for systems that were granted a waiver)